alabiibrahim/Financial-Analysis/README.md

 ## Chart types and Why?

-- Card Visuals - Shows the KPIs metrics (YTD, PYTD and GP%), and also the dynamic report title.
+- Card Visuals - Shows the KPIs metrics (Applications, Funded and Received amount, Avg DTI and Int Rate, MTD & MoM), and also the dynamic report title.

-- Scatter Charts - Shows accouint segmentation by GP % vs Sales.
-This allows stakeholders to identify high-volume, low-margin "risk" accounts versus high-margin "premium" accounts.

-- Waterfall charts - Shows the "YTD vs PYTD" comparison by Month, to provide a clear narrative of seasonal fluctuations.
+- Table Charts - Shows the application, funded and received by loan purpose.

-- Map - Shows the global YTD Sales, Quantity and GP %  by country, providing a spatial understanding of the company's market footprint.
+- Treemap - Shows the application, funded and received loans by home ownership.

-- Stacked Bar chart - Helps show the break down performance by product type (Indoor, Landscape, Outdoor).
+- Map - Used to depict the geo location of loan borrowers / applicants.

-- Column chart - Display the breakdown performance by Product Size (Small, Medium, Large)
+- Column Bar (Combo) - Shows the categorical distribution of loans by employment length.

+- Bar - It display the categorical distribution of loan status between Charged off (Bad), Current and Fully Paid (Good).

+- Line - It is used to show the monthly trends of applications, funded, and received amount.

 ## Dashboard